Home navigation

 Overview

-What is considered to be valid achievement for students is a value-laden issue and its effective measurement is a very complex business.
-This is especially true for students who come from poor communities and attend low-decile schools.
-This article in set: Research Information for Teachers, Jan Hill and Kay Hawk examines the development of the AimHi project and research.
-The research explores the links between the world(s) of the student; the world(s) of home and the world(s) of school, and how the collision of these worlds can impact on student learning and achievement.
+This 1998 article in SET: Research Information for Teachers, examines the development of the AimHi project and research.
+Although this research is now older it still has relevance for schools.
+The research explores the links between the world(s) of the student, the world(s) of home, and the world(s) of school, and how the collision of these worlds can impact on student learning and achievement.

 Reflective questions